-Thomas Paine also said “All the tales of miracles, with which the Old and New Testament are filled, are fit only for impostors to preach and fools to believe.”(1) This is important to note because by definition, a miracle is “an extraordinary event manifesting divine intervention in human affairs“.
-It is important to note that the idea of miracles is recognized throughout most organized religion.
+Thomas Paine also said, “All the tales of miracles, with which the Old and New Testament are filled, are fit only for impostors to preach and fools to believe.”(1) This is important to note because, by definition, a miracle is “an extraordinary event manifesting divine intervention in human affairs.”
+It is important to note that the idea of miracles is recognized throughout most organized religions.

-We can know the Trinion’s reality by understanding that if God saw fit to intervene, it would then be a retraction and/or alteration of his plan, or an infringement upon the free-will of another.
-Free-will simply cannot exist if life is predestined.
+We can know the Trinion’s reality by understanding that if God saw fit to intervene, it would then be a retraction and/or alteration of his plan or an infringement upon the free will of another.
+Free will simply cannot exist if life is predestined.
 This is because there is no option for selection between two or more possibilities if outcomes are predetermined.
-In addition, the ability to act at one’s own discretion (free-will) cannot exist if intervention is a reality because it would bias and/or alter the choice and the result – (of course I will love a super-being who will fix things for me).
-Finally, solidified and predetermined outcomes negate any need for intervention or free-will anyway.
+Also, the ability to act at one’s own discretion (free will) cannot exist if intervention is a reality because it would bias and/or alter the choice and the result – (of course, I will love a super-being who will fix things for me).
+Finally, solidified and predetermined outcomes negate any need for intervention or free will anyway.

 1 – Paine, T., & Conway, M. D. (1894).
 The Writings of Thomas Paine, collected and edited by Moncure Daniel Conway.
 New York: G. P. Putnam.

-Reason, Religion and the Trinion Contradictions: Second Edition.
-United States: DMR Publications, 2017.
-Print.
+Reason, Religion and the Trinion Contradictions: 1st – 3rd Editions.
+United States: DMR Publications, 2016 to Current.
+Print/Online

-The Trinion Contradictions © David M. Robertson – 1999 to current.
+The Trinion Contradictions © Dr. David M. Robertson – 1999 to current.

 Posted on this site with written permission to do so.